-This souvenir I purchased from Getty Museum last year had been sitting on my desk for too long, so I finally gave it ago.
+This souvenir I purchased from Getty Museum last year was sitting on my desk for too long, so I finally gave it a go.
 It’s a build-it-yourself pinhole camera kit by Ridley’s House of Novelties, a classic toy brand I’ve loved since I was a kid.
 Originally priced at $14.95, I bought it for sale at about $10.

 A pinhole camera is a simple camera that has no lens and has just a single small aperture—a lightproof pinhole.
 Also known as camera obscura, this was invented by Alhazen (Ibn Al-Haytham) in the middle ages (around 1,000AD).
 In 1827, Joseph Nicephore Niepce produced the first photographic image using a pinhole camera.
 His heliographs or sunprints became the prototype for the modern photograph.

 It took over two hours for me to build this camera.
 In addition to the die-cut contents provided, I used Elmer’s glue and a paintbrush to carefully apply the glue.
 It was messy, so I used a cotton ball dipped in water to clean up the residue.
 The label said that this is for ages 6+ with adult supervision, but I think that the adult will end up doing most of the work.